 The additive micromanufacturing technology (µAM) is based on electrochemical deposition.

 A small printing nozzle, called an iontip, is immersed in a supporting electrolyte bath.
-A precisely regulated air-pressure pushes the metal ion containing liquid through a microchannel inside the iontip.
-The liquid flow is very small and can be as low as femtoliters per second.
-At the end of the microchannel, the ion containing liquid will be released onto the surface.
+A precisely regulated air-pressure pushes a liquid containing metal ions through a microchannel inside the iontip.
+The liquid flow is very small - as low as femtoliters per second.
+At the end of the microchannel, the ion containing liquid is released onto the print surface.
 The dissolved metal ions are then electrodeposited into solid metal atoms.
-These metal atoms are growing together into small building blocks, so called voxels.
-Optical force feedback registers the completion of each voxel until all voxels are printed and the complete object is constructed.
-The electrochemical printing process takes place at room temperature.
-The process leads to very high-quality metal structures that do not need any post-processing, they are immediately ready for their application.

-The acting forces on the iontip can be measured optically and used as feedback.
-This allows to detect which voxels of the object have already been printed.
+The forces acting on the iontip can be measured optically, and are used as feedback.
+This allows the system to detect which voxels of the object have already been printed.
 This optical force feedback provides real-time process control.